Skip to content

 Temporary insurance can be a helpful solution if you need short-term cover quickly, such as when buying a vehicle, borrowing a car, or bridging the gap between annual policies.
 In this guide, we'll explain the DVLA rules, how insurance affects vehicle tax, and when temporary cover can help you tax and drive a car legally.

-A common question drivers ask is do you need insurance to tax a car?
-In most cases, the answer is yes.
+A common question drivers ask is: do you need insurance to tax a car?
+The honest answer is that taxing the car and keeping it legally on the road are two separate requirements.

 This rule is part of the Continuous Insurance Enforcement (CIE) regulations.
 Under these rules, vehicles must either: